thedodd/wither/README.md

 }
 ```

 **PLEASE NOTE:** as of the `0.9.0-alpha.0` release, corresponding to the mongodb `1.0` release, index management has not yet been implemented in the mongodb driver, and thus the index syncing features of `Model::sync` have been temporarily disabled.
-The hope is that the mongodb team will be able to land their index management code in the driver soon, and then we will be able to re-enable the `Model::sync` functionality.
+The hope is that the mongodb team will be able to land their index management code in the driver soon, at which point we will re-enable the `Model::sync` functionality.

 If this is important to you, please head over to [wither#51](https://github.com/thedodd/wither/issues/51) and let us know!